souliss/souliss.github.io/welcome/index.md

 ## Interact from your Smartphone and build Scenarios

-Control your devices from your *smartphone* is striaghtforward, using **SoulissApp** for Android you can directly access your Things without relay on a central server, but if you need it a server can be used to build scenario and get a webhook to cloud services.
+Control your devices from your *smartphone* is striaghtforward, using **SoulissApp** for Android you can directly access your Things without rely on a central server, but if you need it a server can be used to build scenario and get a webhook to cloud services.
 This is done through **openHAB** an open-source automation server that offer cloud and webservices for your smart objects and home.

 <p class="post-excerpt" align="center"><img src="{{ site.url }}/images/userinterface800.png" alt="{{ site.title }}"></p>